SudoMagicCode/TouchDesigner-StyleGuide/docs/docs/SM-guide/python-in-td/002-py-exts.md

 slug: /SM-guide/python-in-td/extensions
 ---

-# Extensions

 ## Custom Class Objects

 ### Type Hinting

 As a quick reminder, Python is a dynamically typed language.
 Which is to say that unlike other languages where we must specify a variable type during it's creation, the type of a variable in Python is largely determined at run time.
 That makes for a very flexible language, but can create some challenges during development - it's easy to incorrectly pass an argument type and then spend valuable debugging only to discover that you pass a `str` instead of an `int`.
 Python now supports type hinting, which allows you to more easily track the argument type.

 When possible, it is highly recommended that that you use type hints - not only for the benefits of autocompletion in VS Code, but also as a kindness to your fellow developers.
 Here are some quick resources about Type Hinting: